 The basic criteria for plasma startup are based on early theoretical analysis of equilibrium conditions required for circular plasma formation in a tokamak [13].
 Table I shows the circular plasma equilibrium equations utilized to establish linear plasma current and vertical field ramp rate and decay index requirements for a particular plasma.
 The loop voltage (equivalently the electric field) is the driving function for the plasma current rise as defined by the plasma circuit equation.
-Plasma resistive losses are characterized by an intrinsic loss coefficient C{Res} , which can be related to the Ejima coefficient C{Eiima} [14-16].
+This loop voltage is directly calculated as the flux change over the plasma area associated with the change in PF coil currents and passive structure eddy currents.
+Plasma resistive losses are characterized by an intrinsic loss coefficient $C{Res}$ , which is directly related to a transient Ejima coefficient $C{Ejima}$ [14] as shown in the bottom of Table 1.
 Generally, the plasma requirements are insensitive to other plasma parameters and this formulation provides a simple and robust description for developing the PF coil current scenario without the complexity inherent in the detailed physics of the plasma formation.
-This formulation, when coupled with experimental results on existing large-scale machines (JET [17], JT60-U [9] and DIII-D [14]), constitutes the basic elements needed to develop an appropriate electromagnetic scenario for plasma startup.
-The experimentally determined guidelines for ohmic startup are [17,14]:
+This formulation, when coupled with experimental results on existing large-scale machines (JET [15], JT60-U [10] and DIII-D [16]), constitutes the